Yoti app and Post Office Easy ID privacy notice

 When you use your app, we collect some information about your phone and how you are using the app.
 This information is collected and stored automatically through in-house and third-party tools, as set out in the ‘Analytics’ section.

-We get Advertising IDs from Adjust along with event information such as ‘installed app’, ‘completed registration’ and so on.
+We get Advertising IDs from Adjust along with event information such as ‘installed app’, ‘completed sign up’ and so on.
 If you want to access this information about your device, you will need to provide us with the Advertising ID from your phone, as that is the only way we can search for the information.

 In-house and Firebase analytics